Pierce College at Graham Is Your Neighborhood College.

 4. Get Connected

-Once you've completed the online Student Guide and any recommended assessment activity, you'll be scheduled to review your draft education plan with a faculty advisor or student success coach.
-In this important private conversation focused on your interests, goals, and assessment results, you'll determine your career pathway, discuss your starting point in sequenced courses, and map courses.
+Once you've completed the online Student Guide and any recommended assessment activity, you'll be scheduled to review your draft education plan with a student success coach.
+In this conversation focused on your interests, goals, and assessment results, you'll determine your career pathway, discuss your starting point in sequenced courses, and map courses.
 This appointment is also an ideal opportunity to discuss any personal circumstances or support needs.

 5. Register for Classes

 Course registration is completed online.
-When searching on the class schedule, choose "Spanaway Lake" on the drop-down site menu.
+When searching on the class schedule, choose "Graham-Kapowsin" on the drop-down site menu.